lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ---
 <div class="message">
   <i>
-    This post is part of the <a href="https://sergeytihon.com/2019/11/05/f-advent-calendar-in-english-2019/" target="_blank">F# Advent Calendar</a>, check out the other posts there, and special thanks to Sergey Tihon for organizing it.
+    This post is part of the english <a href="https://sergeytihon.com/2019/11/05/f-advent-calendar-in-english-2019/" target="_blank">F# Advent Calendar</a>, check out the other posts there, and special thanks to Sergey Tihon for organizing it.
   </i>
 </div>